-Despite, and in part due to recent volatility, the chart below shows that major indices are only slightly higher over the past year.
+Despite, and in part due to recent volatility, the chart below shows that major indices are much higher over the past year.
 This illustrates that volatility more so means variability, and not necessarily losses.

-Volatility can be a scary thing — but this doesn’t have to be the case.
-Because of record-high returns and record-low VIX levels during the market’s historic bull run, investors have developed rosy expectations for both of these metrics.
-In reality, the average VIX level since its introduction in 1993 is about 19.3; the average so far in 2019 is just 15.8; so while volatility feels high in comparison to recent years, the VIX is still below its average level.
+Because of record-high returns and record-low VIX levels during the market’s recent historic bull run, investors have developed rosy expectations for both of these metrics.
+In reality, the average VIX level since its introduction in 1993 is 19.5; the average in 2020 was 29.1, but currently sits at 22.7 a few months into 2021.

-So what does all this mean for you — an investor?
+So what does all this mean for advisors and their clients?

-By changing your perspective on volatility, you might see it as an opportunity to dive deep on equities, looking for those with solid fundamentals that recently sold off.
-With investors actively taking opposite positions on any single equity — a rare occurrence in the last 10 years or so — fundamental analysis and market monitoring are as important as ever for timing buys and sells.
-As an individual, though, it’s especially important to consider retail transaction fees — which are relatively high, on a percentage basis, for individuals.
+By changing your perspective on volatility, you might see it as an opportunity to dive deep on equities, to look for those with solid fundamentals that have fallen out of favor.
+With investors actively taking opposite positions on any single equity — a rare occurrence in the last 10 years or so — fundamental analysis and market monitoring are as important as ever in making smart investment decisions.

 Volatility may be here to stay, but it’s not synonymous with losses.
-Finding the winners of 2019 may require a little more digging, but they’re still out there.
+Finding the winners of 2021 amidst the rotating headlines may require a little more digging, but they’re still out there.